FrameXX/macrodroid-web-controller/README.md

 # MacroDroid Web Controller

-**Single page app that serves as a sort of remote control to trigger MacroDroid actions on remote Android devices connected to internet and running the MacroDroid app with ease**
+**Single page app that serves as a remote control to trigger MacroDroid actions on remote Android devices connected to internet and running the MacroDroid app with ease**

 <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" alt="License: GPLv3"><img src="https://img.shields.io/badge/License-AGPL%20v3-blue.svg"></a>